The United Kingdom. Home of the Beatles, Buckingham Palace, cozy pubs, great curries and, seemingly, about half a million different mobile providers.

 The company's SIM cards, stickers and hotspots let you use your phone in 200 countries, give you free texts and calls around the world with WhatsApp, save up to 85% on roaming fees, and can be sent out ahead of time so you can hit the ground running.
 Find out more here.

-I spent an hour walking around the stores near where I was staying in London.
-All offered a reasonable number of calls and texts with roughly 500MB of data for £10, and 1GB or more for £15.
+I spent an hour walking around the phone stores near where I was staying in London.
+All offered a reasonable number of calls and texts with roughly 2GB of data for £10, and 5GB or more for £15.
 The SIM cards themselves were free in every case, although some did need a minimum spend.

-London is now a very connected city, and with free Wi-Fi everywhere from tube stations to cafes, bars and phone boxes, I could have made do with the £10/500MB plan instead.
+London is now a very connected city, and with free Wi-Fi everywhere from tube stations to cafes, bars and phone boxes,it’s easy to make your data allowance stretch a long way.

-You can top up from any store that’s displaying the EE logo, or online.
+You can top up from any store that’s displaying the EE logo, or on the website.
 Note, however, that you’ll need a UK-issued credit card to top up online.

 As you’re unlikely to have one as a tourist, you’ll need to either make a British friend in a hurry or just buy vouchers from physical stores.